decentralized-identity/presentation-exchange/spec/spec.md

             ****MUST**** be evaluated from 0-index forward, and the first expressions to return a value will be used for the rest of the entry's evaluation.
-The ability to declare multiple expressions this way allows the Verifier to account for format differences - for
+The ability to declare multiple expressions this way allows the [[ref:Verifier]] to account for format differences - for
             example: normalizing the differences in structure between JSON-LD/JWT-based
             [Verifiable Credentials](https://www.w3.org/TR/vc-data-model/) and